 Lady Smoke is a part of the Ash Princess collection.

-The second installment in the New York Times bestselling series "made for fans of Victoria Aveyard and Sabaa Tahir" (Bustle), Lady Smoke is an epic new fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.
+The sequel to the instant New York Times bestseller that was "made for fans of Victoria Aveyard and Sabaa Tahir" (Bustle), Lady Smoke is an epic fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.

 The Kaiser murdered Theodosia's mother, the Fire Queen, when Theo was only six.
 He took Theo's country and kept her prisoner, crowning her Ash Princess--a pet to toy with and humiliate for ten long years.
 That era has ended.
 The Kaiser thought his prisoner weak and defenseless.
 He didn't realize that a sharp mind is the deadliest weapon.